jayunit100/presentations/asf-vegas-2019-analyticsk8s/slides.md

 ## What about now?

 The BigData trough of Disillusionment is here.
-- Reduced commit frequency to bigtop and other projects.
+- Reduced relevance of hadoop, hive, pig, mahout, hbase, other projects.
 - Spark commoditized Batch SQL and simple streaming.
 - HDFS isnt the only data source, and IoT means it never will be.
 - Integration with infrastructure,clouds, and a cheap alt. to EMR/BigQuery is what people need.
+- Data Science is getting more demanding and more integral to everyday apps.
 - Dynamic data lakes and tools for building real time analytics pipelines.
 - Ultimately Reasoning about dataflow with nifi is needed.